bagdonas/protok/README.md

-Theoretical question: is it possible to send files at the same time in both direction on one connection?
-Of course, why not
+Theoretical question: is it possible to send files at the same time in both directions on one connection?
+I will clear it.
+One connection = one channel, no multiplexing, no asynchronous packet like protocol.
+Just after connection directly send binary data as it is.
+Server send to client, and client sends to server at the same time.
+What happens?
+If everything ok, files will be transferred, but channel will not be utilized efficiently, because in this case tcp connection upstream and downstream obstructs each other.
+So usually it's not used this way.
+We can solve this in few ways: use separate connection, or multiplex few channels to one connection.